Financially Unstable Ex-Wife Receives Modification of Alimony Judgment

 An appeals court ordered that the ex-husband must support his ex-wife for life as she is unable to meet her basic needs.
 The alimony payment has now been increased to £1,441 (approximately $1,800USD) per month.

 The ex-husband argued that he should not have to be the insurer against the poor financial decisions of his ex-wife and that he should not be forced to “pick up the tab” 15 years after their divorce.
-His attorney added that the time to terminate the ex-wife’s financial dependency on his client was “long overdue”.
+His divorce attorney added that the time to terminate the ex-wife’s financial dependency on his client was “long overdue”.

 Alimony Modification in Florida